Tao-Optim/School-Project-2023/README.md

 # School-Project-2023
-A school project, to attribuate patient to doctor in an hospital using Heurisitc and Prediction code in Python and R
+A school project to assign patients to doctors in a hospital using heuristic and prediction algorithms in Python and R.